Indian-otaku/Software-Systems/Macro processor program/README.md

 > Handling of macro definition within macro:- When a macro definition is encountered it is entered in the DEFTAB.
 The normal approach is to continue entering till MEND is encountered.
 If there is a program having a Macro defined within another Macro.While defining in the DEFTAB the very first MEND is taken as the end of the Macro definition.
 This does not complete the definition as there is another outer Macro which completes the definition of Macro as a whole.
 Therefore the DEFINE procedure keeps a counter variable LEVEL.Every time a Macro directive is encountered this counter is incremented by 1.
 The moment the innermost Macro ends indicated by the directive MEND it starts decreasing the value of the counter variable by one.
 The last MEND should make the counter value set to zero.
 So when LEVEL becomes zero, the MEND corresponds to the original MACRO directive.

-#### Well that ends semester 5 and all its interesting software system lab works.
-Got lab exam day after tomorrow.